Cumberland Terminal Subdivision

 The Cumberland Terminal Subdivision is a railroad line owned and operated by CSX Transportation in the Cumberland, Maryland area.
 The line centers on the Cumberland rail yard and is a junction with three other subdivisions.

 The line was built by the Baltimore and Ohio Rail Road (B&O) in the 1850s as part of its original main line, known then as the "West End."
 To the east it connects with the Cumberland Subdivision leading to Washington, D.C., and Baltimore.
 To the west it joins the Keystone Subdivision heading towards Pittsburgh, Pennsylvania.
 To the southwest it joins the Mountain Subdivision leading to Grafton, West Virginia.

 Yard and shop facilities

 The Cumberland rail yard complex originally included a large classification yard and an engine shop.
 The B&O opened its Westward Transportation Yard in Cumberland in 1960.
 The yard is 3.5 mi long and occupies 95 acre.
-It includes an 8-track receiving yard, a 33-track hump classification yard with automatic retarders and switching, car inspection and repair facilities, and other support buildings.
+It includes a 7-track receiving yard, a 33-track hump classification yard with automatic retarders and switching, car inspection and repair facilities, and other support buildings.
 CSX converted the yard to remote operation in 2004, and classified 1,000 to 1,400 cars per day in 2010.
 In 2017 CSX converted the yard to flat switching and closed the hump operations.